alemohamad/php-101/lesson1.md

 </html>
 ```

-Here, the variables ```php $name```, $rank and $serialNumber are first defined with string and numeric values, and then substituted in the echo() function call.
+Here, the variables ```$name```, $rank and $serialNumber are first defined with string and numeric values, and then substituted in the echo() function call.
 The echo() function, along with the print() function, is commonly used to print data to the standard output device (here, the browser).
 Notice that I've included HTML tags within the call to echo(), and those have been rendered by the browser in its output.
 You can do this too.
 Really.

 ## An Equal Music